Project Materials

 According to Bowlby, parental emotional presence to children entails spending quality time with them, being passionate about their needs, and being present to them by providing the necessary warmth, tender care, and love; protecting them from emotional and psychological pain, and being kind and supportive to them.

-This means that the amount of time the spends with the child is less important than how loving and caring the parent is to the child while they are together.
+This means that the amount of time the parent spends with the child is less important than how loving and caring the parent is to the child while they are together.
 This theory advocates for parents to spend as much time as possible with their children, and for the encounter to be as loving, caring, and indicative of parental emotional presence as possible.

 Santrock (2008) discovered that parents with poor working conditions, such as long working hours and a lack of autonomy at work, are more likely to be irritable at home in a longitudinal study conducted in the United States on the need for children whose parents were always away.